Speech by HIH Nadine Sultana

 The

-Ottoman Sultans did surrender to complete obedience to the Will of Allah.
-They did abide by the principles of morality,
+Ottoman Sultans did surrender to complete obedience to the Will of

 honesty, and honor mentioned in the Holy Qu’ran.